klausbrunner/localsock/README.md

 localsock
 =========

+_Note that this is EXPERIMENTAL code._

 Transparent in-memory socket implementations for localhost TCP connections within the same JVM.

 Originally built in 2013 on Java 7 as a proof of concept (with mixed results), this is a total overhaul to see if the idea works better on modern Java 21+.
-_Note that this is still EXPERIMENTAL code._

-Uses modern Java's SelectorProvider SPI to transparently intercept localhost socket connections, providing in-memory implementations that bypass the OS TCP/IP stack while requiring zero changes to existing code.
+So far, benchmarks show that this is actually _slower_ than going through the OS.
+The idea was that staying in the JVM might save some overhead - but it looks like we can't beat the decades-long perf optimisation that has gone into the kernel's networking infrastructure.

 Requirements
 ------------